gauravmm/HT1632-for-Arduino/README.md

 __NOTE:__ This new version of the software changes the underlying data format - upgrading is easy and largely automated.
 See [upgrade instructions](UPGRADE.md).

 This is a powerful library that allows an Arduino to interface with the popular __Holtek HT1632C__ LED driver.
-It allows programmers to directly perform advanced drawing of images and text with minimal code, using a similar "state machine" paradigm to OpenGL.
+It allows programmers to directly perform advanced drawing of images and text with minimal code.

-Do note that the (now deprecated) __Holtek HT1632__ LED driver is *theoretically* compatible with this library, but requires slightly different initialization.

 Quick Start
 ===========